sangupta/gather/README.md

 [![Coveralls](https://img.shields.io/coveralls/sangupta/gather.svg)]()
 [![license](https://img.shields.io/github/license/sangupta/gather.svg)]()

-`Gather` is a library to fire SQL like queries on Java collections.
+`Gather` is an ultra-lightweight, 37KB, no dependencies library to fire SQL like queries on Java collections and arrays.
+The data is not inserted into any in-memory database, nor any index is created.
+The query is matched against all the objects (could be different types as well) against the provided query.
+Useful to run ad-hoc queries and aggregation functions, say on XML/JSON/CSV and more.

 The library is tested on the following JDK versions: